msveshnikov/cyberia/docs/competitor_analysis.md

-Here's an analysis of potential competitors for IsoCraft.online, structured in a format suitable for a markdown file:
+Here's an analysis of potential competitors for Cyberia.fun, structured in a format suitable for a markdown file:

-# Competitor Analysis for IsoCraft.online
+# Competitor Analysis for Cyberia.fun

 ## 1. Minecraft